pjs_ a year ago

 It would be interesting to see a gene for "compliance" so the cars could have some kind of suspension.
 EVerything more or less evolved into a sort of tron-bike shape for most of the runs I tried.

-• canjobear 15 days ago
+• canjobear a year ago

 > EVerything more or less evolved into a sort of tron-bike shape for most of the runs I tried.